-- The content ingest interface is required to be Gigabit Ethernet [IEEE802.3ab (copper)] or [IEEE802.3z (fiber)] interface. - Theater facilities are encouraged to provide a connection that will be available 24/7 for security communications (e.g., ETMs).
+- The content ingest interface is encouraged to be at a minimum Gigabit Ethernet [IEEE802.3ab (copper)] or [IEEE802.3z (fiber)] interface. - Theater facilities are encouraged to provide a connection that will be available 24/7 for security communications (e.g., ETMs).
 It is theater management's decision as to whether this connection is dedicated.
 However it will be recognized that for some operational situations (e.g., receiving new KDMs), it may be important to have priority access to this connection.